SalMolhado/IoTDeviceControllerWithApp/README.md

 Usage:
 This script is typically run as part of the project startup process, whenever the project's services need to be initialized.
 It should be run on a system that meets the pre-requisites and has all the necessary micro-service codebases in the appropriate directories.

-Please replace 'C:\Users\gabri\OneDrive\Área de Trabalho\frank\projeto final\backend\' with your project path for each service.
+Please replace "" with your project path for the $rootPath variable at the beggining of the script.
 The script is designed to be run from a PowerShell command prompt.

 In the root directory of the project, run ./run.ps1 in the powershell command line.